engrnvd/laravel-crud-generator/README.md

 ## Features

+- Form Input types are determined from the table field types
 - Easy to set up (No need to install a separate package to handle Html and Forms)
 - Easy to customize (Through configurations and custom templates)
 - Intelligent route generation